GyverLibs/EncButton/README_EN.md

 - V1.18.2 - Fix Compiler Warnings
 - V1.19 - speed optimization, reduced weight in SRAM
 - v1.19.1 - still a bit increased performance
-- V1.19.2 - Productivity increased a little more, thanks XRY3D
+- v1.19.2 - not yetCranberries increased a lot of performance, thanks xray3d
 - v1.19.3 - made a high level of the default button in virtual mode
 - V1.19.4 - Fix Encbutton2
 - V1.20 - Critical error is fixed in Encbutton2